 A research project proposed in 1992 by nuclear physicists Jim Cronin and Alan Watson to study cosmic rays led to the development of the observatory, named after famed French physicist Pierre Victor Auger.
 Construction began in 2000, and the observatory began taking production-grade data in 2005.
 The observatory was officially completed in 2008.

-To learn more, visit the Pierre Auger Observatory website.
+For additional information, please visit the Pierre Auger website.